Esther Williams Says No to MGM For A Year, Revolutionizes Synchronized Swimming, Looks Perfect Underwater, And Can Light the Pool On FIRE!

 From Mr. Coed to Bathing Beauty

 The plot of Bathing Beauty is sheer fantasy.
 And audiences of the day loved it.
 Esther Williams and her water ballets numbers were a resounding success.

 Oh yeah.
 Red Skelton is in the movie, too.

 Despite the fact that Red had some amazing comedy routines in the film—one, the ballet sequence, was even choreographed by the legendary Buster Keaton—there was no doubt by the end of filming that this was Esther Williams’ picture.

-And after the film previewed with audiences all over Southern California, the universal praise for Esther led to the film’s title being changed from Mr. Coed to Bathing Beauty.
+After the film previewed with audiences all over Southern California, the universal praise for Esther led to the film’s title being changed from Mr. Coed to Bathing Beauty.

 Bathing Beauty: ALMOST as Good as Gone With The Wind!